JayavardhaniKathika/Yelp_application/README.md

 # Yelp_application
 Yelp application to search users and business.

-The primary users for this desktop application will be potential customers seeking for businesses and users that match their search criteria.
+The primary users for this desktop application will be potential customers seeking for businesses and yelp-users that match their search criteria.

 This application will have a user interface that provides the user the available business categories (main, sub-categories), the attributes associated with each business category along with business review and yelp user information associated with each business category.